Decolonize OSU

 Higher education should be a project of creating more inclusive and equitable communities.
 However, the work of transformation begins by realizing that higher education in the U.S. was founded on land grabs from indigenous people, the enslaved and forced migrant labor of African-Americans, and the construction of borders through military occupation and colonial warfare.

-OSU invests in oppressive structures of racism, heterosexism, and settler colonialism, for example, through its capital investments in energy companies which impede indigenous sovereignty and increase environmental racism worldwide; its militarized policing and investment in the prison industrial complex; its cultures of sexual coercion and the denigration of women, trans, and sexual minority students; its disregard for the violent impacts on students of color of being underrepresented on a predominantly white campus; and its practices of gentrification.
+OSU invests in oppressive structures of racism, heterosexism, and settler colonialism, for example, through its capital investments in energy companies which impede indigenous sovereignty and increase environmental racism worldwide; its militarized policing and investment in the prison industrial complex; its practices of gentrification; its cultures of sexual coercion and denigration of women, transgender, and sexual minority students; and its disregard for the violence faced by students of color due to severe under-representation on a predominantly white campus.

 We are in relation to the land and our environments, and to each other.
-We commit to welcome and center perspectives unrecognized and decentered by whiteness, settler colonialism, binary gender, heterosexuality, and ableism.
+We commit to welcoming and centering perspectives unrecognized and decentered by whiteness, settler colonialism, binary gender, heterosexuality, and ableism.
 We collaborate with communities and refuse to serve as experts in activities or events without community and student partners.

 We do not seek to disseminate knowledge from the podium.
 We work in collaboration to create new ways of knowing, learning, and being with students, community partners, and teachers.